“I have plantar fasciitis and Doctor was very patient, providing exercises and answers. I'm seeing improvement for the first time in months.”

 How small is the incision for minimally invasive plantar fasciotomy?

 The incision is typically just a few millimeters — much smaller than traditional open surgery.
-This means less tissue disruption, less scarring, and faster healing.
+That's less tissue disruption, less scarring, and faster healing.

 How long is recovery after minimally invasive plantar fasciotomy?